michaelterrefortes/rummy-game-project2/README.md

 # Changes and functionalities on how to play the game:

-1. In the game player 1 is always a real person not generated
+1. In order to start the game you need to run the file Proj2.java also the game player 1 is always a real person not generated

 2. The game starts by player 1 or 2 selecting a card either from deck or stack.
 Then the player can set ranks or discard a card.
 The logic of the game makes it possible